 What do I do about a resistant tattoo?
-I have had multiple laser treatments at different clinics with different lasers.
+I have had multiple laser tattoo removal treatments at different clinics with different lasers.
 Can SpaMedica make a difference?

-There are many patients treated at Spamedica who have had multiple treatments with other systems, at multiple clinics, and have recalcitrant, resistant or difficult-to-remove pigment.
+There are many patients treated at Spamedica in Toronto who have had multiple treatments with other systems, at multiple clinics, and have recalcitrant, resistant or difficult-to-remove pigment.
 These multiply-treated tattoos with difficult pigment will generally not respond to further treatments on older technology and nanosecond lasers.
 However, they can still respond extremely well to the PicoSure® laser tattoo removal machine.
-Therefore, patients with previously treated tattoos or those individuals with multi-coloured tattoos have gravitated to the SpaMedica laser program.
+Therefore, patients with previously treated tattoos or those individuals with multi-coloured tattoos have gravitated to the SpaMedica laser tattoo removal program in Toronto.

 I hear SpaMedica will sometimes use Ablative CO2 or Ablative Erbium lasers on faded tattoos, does this work and how will it help?